-But perhaps he should not have done.
-Think of those Israelites in the wilderness.
-The people were rebelling against God and a plague of poisonous snakes were sent into their camp to chasten them.
+But Jesus perhaps implies that he should not have done.
+He reminds him of an incident in the Old Testament when the Israelites were in the wilderness.
+The people were rebelling against God and a plague of poisonous snakes was sent into their camp to chasten them.
 In their desperation, Moses tells us, they confessed their sin and cried to him to provide some remedy for the venom.
 And Moses was told to make a bronze snake and put it on a pole; and any Israelite who looked at that snake would be healed (cf. Num 21:4-9).